anonymouskeyboard47/postgresqldatabase_maptables/README.md

 Restoring Map tables in PostgreSQL
 ------------
-These tables contain spatial information /maps of Kenya

 1. Using pgAdmin III,  <b>Left click</b> on the pre-installed  <b>postgres database</b> and select it

 2.Click on the  <b>SQL</b> button at the top.
 The  <b>Query</b> window appears